THIS DATE IN HISTORY: May 16

 1985: Jari Kurri sets a Stanley Cup Playoff record with his third hat trick in the same postseason year, then scores a fourth goal to help the Edmonton Oilers clinch the Campbell Conference championship by defeating the Blackhawks 8-2 at Chicago Stadium in Game 6.
 Kurri scores the first goal of the game at 5:12 of the first period, gets two more in the second and completes the scoring with 1:43 remaining in the third.
 Wayne Gretzky assists on all four goals.

 1996: Steve Yzerman scores at 1:15 of the second overtime to give the Detroit Red Wings a 1-0 victory against the St. Louis Blues in Game 7 of the Western Conference Semifinals at Joe Louis Arena.
-Goalies Jon Casey of the Blues and Chris Osgood of the Red Wings go save-for-save until Yzerman scores on a long slap shot to win the series.
+Goalies Jon Casey of the Blues and Chris Osgood of the Red Wings go save-for-save until Yzerman scores on a long slap shot to win the game and the series.

 2014: The Los Angeles Kings advance to the Western Conference Final for the third year in a row by defeating the Anaheim Ducks 6-2 in Game 7 of the second round at Honda Center.
 The Kings score three times in the first 10 minutes against rookie goaltender John Gibson and are never threatened.
 Six Kings score goals and goaltender Jonathan Quick makes 25 saves.
 The loss spoils the final NHL game of Ducks star Teemu Selanne, who receives a long ovation when he comes out for his final shift with 1:02 remaining in the third period.